Swallowing Issues in Patients with Spinal Cord Injury

-Shirley Ryan AbilityLab is an approved provider for the American Occupational Therapy Association to offer continuing education in occupational therapy.
-This intermediate level program awards occupational therapists 0.10 CEUs or 1 contact hour.
+The Shirley Ryan AbilityLab is an approved provider for the American Occupational Therapy Association to offer continuing education in occupational therapy.
+This intermediate level program awards occupational therapists 0.10 CEUs or 1.0 contact hours.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Category 2: OT Process
+AOTA Classification Code: Category 1: OT Process - Intervention

-The Shirley Ryan AbilityLab is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+The Shirley Ryan AbilityLab (OH-362, 09/01/2020) is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 This course is offered for 0.1 ASHA CEUs (Introductory level, Professional area).

 Financial - Receives a salary and an honorarium for presenting this webinar from the Shirley Ryan AbilityLab